 A scholarship established in 1999 in honor of Walter and Rubye Buckel is awarded annually to a graduating senior from Lamesa High School.

 The Buckels moved to Lubbock in 2010.

-Buckel is survived by his wife, Rubye Buckel of Lubbock; children, Barbara Buckel of Lubbock; and Bob Buckel and wife, Krisan of Azle; grandchildren, Kara Rodriguez and husband, Bryan of Fort Worth, Katie Buckel of Fort Worth, Alex Buckel of Abilene, and Moses Lukeri of Edmond, OK; and niece, Eileen Buckel of Green Valley, AZ.
+Buckel is survived by his wife, Rubye Buckel of Lubbock; children, Barbara Buckel of Lubbock; and Bob Buckel and wife, Krisan of Azle; grandchildren, Kara Rodriguez and husband, Bryan of Fort Worth, Katie Buckel of Fort Worth, and Alex Buckel of Abilene; and niece, Eileen Buckel of Green Valley, AZ.

 He is preceded in death by his parents; 2 brothers, Raymond and Fred Jr.; and sister, Dorothy.

 The family suggests memorials to Dal Paso Museum 125 N. Main St., Lamesa, TX, 79331, Rubye and Walter Buckel Scholarship Fund, PO Box 790, Lamesa, TX, 79331, Children’s Home of Lubbock, PO Box 2824, Lubbock, TX, 79408, or Sunset International Bible Institute, 3723 34th St., Lubbock, TX, 79410.
 To send condolences online please visit www.branonfuneralhome.com

 The Azle News,